The most important questions are the ones you ask yourself.

 1. What’s your style?

-2. What’s your approach to photography?
+2. What’s your approach on a wedding day?

 3. Do you offer engagement sessions?